Custom Credential Attributes

 Important: Renaming or Removing Field Keys

-A warning appears in the dialog if you rename or remove a key that already has stored values on existing certificates.
+A warning appears in the dialog if you rename or remove a key that already has stored values on existing credentials.
 Changing the key does not delete the stored data — but the values will not display until the original key is restored.
-Rename keys carefully and only before certificates have been created in that category.
+Rename keys carefully and only before credentials have been created in that category.

-Part 2: Enter Values When Creating a Certificate
+Part 2: Enter Values When Creating a Credential

-Once a category has custom fields, those fields appear automatically in the Create Certificate and Edit Certificate dialogs when that category is selected.
+Once a category has custom fields, those fields appear automatically in the Add Credential and Edit dialogs when that category is selected.

-1. Go to Certificates → click Add Certificate (or Import for bulk)
+1. Go to Credentials → click Add Credential (or Import for bulk)

 2. Fill in the standard fields (recipient name, title, dates)